sveiae/website/index.md

 title: "Test security like a Fortune 500"
 layout: single
 ---
-Continous security validation, through threat emulation, enables you to find an ideal configuration for your security devices and services.
+Continous security validation, with the use of machine learning and threat intelligence, enables you to find an ideal configuration for your security devices and services.

 {% capture notice-2 %}